 So, enteroviruses are quite common and have been associated with numerous outbreaks across the world.

 I first became aware of EV68 when I read a 2014 report from the CDC which described results from testing of 23 children in California who had presented with the polio-like syndrome or acute flaccid myelitis.
-The syndrome is a muscle weakness or paralysis along with an infection of the grey matter of the spinal cord.
-In general, these are symptoms of paralytic polio, though many other viruses can present with the same symptoms (See note 1).
+The syndrome includes muscle weakness or paralysis along with an infection of the grey matter of the spinal cord.
+In general, these are similar to the symptoms of paralytic polio, though many other viruses can present with the same symptoms (See note 1).

-EV68 almost always causes various respiratory illnesses, which can vary from mild to severe.
-However, the symptoms can range from nothing to flu-like to polio-like.
+EV68 almost always causes respiratory illnesses, which can vary from mild to severe.
+However, the symptoms can range from almost asymptomatic to flu-like to polio-like.
 Generally, the initial symptoms are like the common cold, which include a runny nose, sore throat, cough, and fever.
 As the infection progresses, more serious symptoms may arise up to and including flaccid paralysis.

 The majority of people who are exposed to EV68 may not realize that they’ve contracted the disease.
 In healthy adults, the disease is mostly asymptomatic, and they may not even know that they had contracted the virus.
 However, EV68 is disproportionately debilitating to very young children.
-It is in this group that we need to focus.
+This article focuses on the effects on children.

 As I mentioned previously, the CDC examined the early data on 23 patients who had contracted AFM.
 They determined that none of the patients had any form of the poliovirus.
 They also couldn’t find any evidence of a recent infection with any other infectious agent that could possibly be linked to AFM.
 In addition, they found that apparently only two of the patients had an EV68 infection.